aysf/goreactnext/README.md

+# Goland Docker and MySql
-# This is the practicing repository of full stack with Golang and Docker
+_This is the practicing repository of full stack with Golang and Docker_

 to go inside docker service, run docker compose